Beattie calls on Dublin to give ‘full account’ of Taoiseach’s £8bn deal with IRA

-UUP leader Doug Beattie calls on Dublin to give ‘full account’ of Taoiseach’s £8bn ‘deal’ with IRA
+UUP leader Doug Beattie calls on Dublin to give ‘full account’ of Taoiseach’s £8bn ‘collusion deal’ with IRA

 UUP leader Doug Beattie has called on the Irish government to give a “full account” of “astonishing” claims that former Taoiseach Albert Reynolds secured £8bn of EU funds by using his influence to stop IRA attacks in Germany.